thies88/docker-alpine-spotweb/README.md

 # docker-alpine-spotweb
-Alpine based Image for creating docker container with nginx as a webserver serving Spotweb and monitored by s6-overlay
+Alpine based Image for creating docker container with nginx as a webserver serving Spotweb and monitored by s6-overlay.

 Database server not included use https://hub.docker.com/r/linuxserver/mariadb as a database server and point to this MYSQL instance when running the initial spotweb setup.

+weekly builds @Saturday at 3:00 (AM)

+-rebuilds new base image from scratch @http://nl.alpinelinux.org/alpine (Alpine 3.11)
+	-Base OS is updated
+	-Packages are updated
+	-Application within image(container) gets updated if new release is available.
+(Don't manual update Application within container unless you know what you're doing.)
+  -Application settings are restored if mapped correctly to a host folder, your /config folder and settings will be preserved

+To update your container:

+Via Docker Run/Create

+    -Update the image: docker pull thies88/containername
+    -Stop the running container: docker stop containername -Delete the container: docker rm containername
+    -Recreate a new container with the same docker create parameters used at the setup of the container (if mapped correctly to a host folder, your /config folder and settings will be preserved)
+    -Start the new container: docker start containername -You can also remove the old dangling images: docker image prune

+Unraid users can use "Check for updates" within Unraid WebGui

+&nbsp;

+A custom base image built with [Alpine linux][https://alpinelinux.org/] and [S6 overlay](https://github.com/just-containers/s6-overlay) Based on: https://github.com/linuxserver/docker-baseimage-alpine